eagle-io/docs/source/topics/account_management/security/index.rst

 		:scale: 80 %

 .. note::
-	You can not remove the Account Owner or your own user profile from the list.
+	You should only add trusted users as Administrators to keep your account secure.

+.. only:: not latex

+    |

 .. _management-security-userroles:

 User roles
 ----------

-User Roles are assigned when Sharing a Workspace with a User to restrict access to that Workspace.
+User roles are assigned when :ref:`Sharing a Workspace <node-configuration-workspace-sharing>` with a user to restrict access to the Workspace.
-Create unlimited new roles, or change existing roles as necessary.
+Create unlimited new roles, or change existing role permissions as needed.
-Roles have permissions associated with them which define the allowed features and functionality.
+Roles have permissions associated with them which restrict user functionality.

 *Default User Roles*